-The Town of Discovery Bay owns two vehicles that require a Commercial Driver's License (CDL) to operate on public roads and highways.
+The Town of Discovery Bay owns two vehicles that require the driver possess a Commercial Driver's License for operation on public roads and highways.
 Those vehicles include the Vactor truck and the boom truck (only required when pulling a trailer).
+We have two employees who possess a Class A driver license and are authorized to drive these vehicles.

-The Town has two employees that possess a valid California Commercial Drivers License.
-As a requirement of operating those vehicles, the Town is required to adopt and comply with the U.S. Department of Transportation Federal Motor Carrier Administration requirements which must be prepared in accordance with 49 CFR Part 382 and 49 CFR Part 40.
+As a requirement of an employee operating the aforementioned vehicles, the Town is required to adopt and comply with the U.S. Department of Transportation Federal Motor Carrier Administration requirements, which must be prepared in accordance with 49 CFR Part 382 and 49 CFR Part 40.
+In satisfaction of these requirements, on January 22, 2014, the Board passed Resolution 2014-03 adopting Administrative Policy No. 019 ("Drug and Alcohol Policy").